 â€śSome women find that eating more phytoestrogen-rich foods, or taking supplements, helps to ease their menopausal symptoms, such as hot flushes and night sweats,â€ť says Norma Goldman, founder and director of The Menopause Exchange. â€śBut itâ€™s important to choose the right foods and make this a long-term lifestyle change, as it can take two or three months to see any benefits.â€ť

 The Menopause Exchange, which was established in 1999, is completely independent and is not sponsored by any companies.
 It provides impartial, easily understood information to women and healthcare professionals.
 The Menopause Exchange quarterly newsletter contains articles written by top medical experts, such as gynaecologists, GPs, consultants, specialist menopause nurses, pharmacists, dietitians, complementary practitioners etc.

-Other articles in the Winter 2016-17 newsletter include coming off HRT, plant oestrogens and vaginal dryness, as well as recent news, Ask the Experts Q&As and details of talks by Norma Goldman.
+Other articles in the Winter 2016-17 newsletter include coming off HRT, the menopause at work and vaginal dryness, as well as recent news, Ask the Experts Q&As and details of talks by Norma Goldman.